 TSS Visa – Eligibility

-Eligibility criteria for both streams will include:
+Eligibility criteria for both streams includes:

 - Work experience: at least two years’ relevant work experience.